varabyte/kobweb/README.md

 with the [server logs feature](#kobweb-server-logs)) to diagnose if one of your pages is taking longer to export than expected.

-## Extending the Compose HTML library
+## General purpose improvements on top of Compose HTML and Kotlin/JS

 In the beginning, Kobweb was only intended to be a thin layer on top of Compose HTML, but the more we worked on it, the more we ran into features that were simply not yet implemented in Compose HTML.
-We also wrote utility methods and classes that were so generally useful, that it would have been a shame to bury them deep inside our framework.
+In other cases, we found ourselves reaching for utilities that we wished existed in Kotlin/JS browser APIs.
+As we began adding these features, we realized it would have been a shame to bury them deep inside our framework.

-As a result, we created a module called [`compose-html-ext`](frontend/compose-html-ext/README.md), where we put code that we would be more than happy for the Compose HTML team to fork and migrate over to Compose HTML someday.
+As a result, we created two modules:
+* [`compose-html-ext`](frontend/compose-html-ext/README.md), where we put code that we would be more than happy for the Compose HTML team to fork and migrate over to Compose HTML someday.
+* [`browser-ext`](frontend/browser-ext/README.md), a collection of general purpose utilities that we think could be useful to any Kotlin/JS project targeting the browser.

-This now includes (not comprehensive):
+The features across these modules include (not comprehensive):

 * a *ton* of missing type-safe wrappers around many, many CSS properties
 * type-safe wrappers around CSS functions, like gradients, filters,